-I dropped McDonald’s (NYSE:MCD) and Agrium (TSE:AGU, NYSE:AGU) from my portfolio.
+I dropped McDonald’s NYSE:MCD and Agrium from my portfolio.
 As I mentioned, it’s not about the companies and their potential but rather an overall portfolio decision.
 The healthcare sector benefited from this adjustment.
-I now have 29 unique holdings across all of my accounts with Telus (TSE:T, NYSE:TU) being my largest holding followed closely behind by Johnson & Johnson (NYSE:JNJ).
+I now have 29 unique holdings across all of my accounts with Telus TSE:T being my largest holding followed closely behind by Johnson & Johnson NYSE:JNJ.

-Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10/10 rule where a stock must have increase its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase once a year.
+Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10-10 rule where a stock must have increased its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase once a year.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.